FlyOrDie/challenge-1/questions.md

 4. Give 2 ways to prevent components from re-rendering.

- For class components - override shouldComponentUpdate / extend PureComponent For functional component - React.memo
+ For class components - override `shouldComponentUpdate` / extend PureComponent.
+ For functional component - `React.memo`

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

 Almost same as Fragment for DOM.
-It wraps react elements/components and renders if it didn't exist.
+It wraps react elements/components and renders as if it didn't exist.
 It gives the ability to avoid situation, when you don't want to return single entity, but want to return several.
-(Fragment is used in the challenge exercise to return multiple `<li>` elements without creating a wrapping component for them).
+(Fragment is used in the challenge exercise to return multiple `<li>` elements without creating a wrapping `<ul>` component for them).
 It can break an app, when you accidently return several elements with fragment, but just one element is expected.
 It may break styling.

 6. Give 3 examples of the HOC pattern.

-a) Redux's `connect` HOC
+* Redux's `connect` HOC
-b) React router `withRouter` HOC
+* React router `withRouter` HOC
-c) Handwritten:
+* Handwritten:

 ```javascript
 function withLoggingPropsOnMount(WrappedComponent) {